inexorgame-obsolete/wiki-mirror/Build.md

    You should keep your root directory clean and create a directory named build inside the root directory.
    Then tell CMake to generate to that directory instead of the root directory.
    To do this from the commandline, just use `(mkdir build; cd build && cmake -G "<your generator>" ..)`.

-## Build Environment

-### One-Click Build environment

-The script `install-homunculus.sh` in the `tools` folder can be used to automatically compile Inexor or to generate Eclipse, Code Blocks, Xcode projects.
-For Mingw users it can also generate visual studio projects.

-It works on OS X, Debian (and derivatives, e.g. Ubuntu), Arch Linux and MinGW.

-Just download and run it.

-Mac users will have to install XCode first.

-### Manual Installation of the Build Environment

-First you need to install the dependencies.
-Those boil down to:

-* Git
-* A compiler (e.g. GCC)
-* A linker (e.g. GCC)
-* Cmake
-* OpenGL
-* SDL
-* SDL_Image
-* SDL_Mixer

-Depending on your environment you also need some of those:

-* make (linux, mingw)
-* Eclipse (if you want to use eclipse)
-** egit Plugin (install it using the Eclipse Marketplace)
-* Xcode (under Mac OS X)
-* CMake GUI (optional)
-* Github for Mac/Windows (optional)